 • They are accountable to:

 o Their local communities through their members and governors

 o Parliament (each foundation trust must lay its annual report and accounts before Parliament)

 o The Care Quality Commission (through the legal requirement to register and meet the associated standards for the quality of care provided)

-NHS foundation trusts can be more responsive to the needs and wishes of their local communities - anyone who lives in the area, works for a foundation trust, or has been a service user there, can become a member of the trust.
+NHS foundation trusts can be more responsive to the needs and wishes of their local communities - anyone who lives in the area, works for a foundation trust, has been a service user of the Trust, or cared for a service user of the Trust, can become a member.
 These members elect the Council of Governors.